georgong/alphaTank/readme.md

 ---

 ## **💣 Battle's Setting**
-We support many manydiffeernt modes, to avoid confusion, we will be going over them one by one, the general structure goes like the following:
+We support many many different modes, to avoid confusion, we will be going over them one by one, the general structure goes like the following:

 ```
 algorithms